 All risk implies an associated dollar cost because no party will voluntarily bear a risk without being compensated.
 Not surprisingly, the risk-free interest rate is lower than any other interest rate that includes an element of risk.
 To the extent that re-regulation shifts investment risks from merchant generators to utilities and ultimately to their retail customers, those customers assume an additional risk cost that cannot be disregarded.

 Consequently, the State's analysis of re-regulation options should include the cost of bearing that risk - even if that cost cannot be fixed precisely.
 Alternatives often involve tradeoffs between non-dollar risk costs that customers assume and must bear and direct dollar costs that customers pay in order to avoid risk.
-An accurate evaluation should assess both risk costs to customers.
+An accurate evaluation should assess both risk costs and direct dollar costs and seek a solution that minimizes the combined costs to customers.